alecstem/REUWebsite/view_project.md

 Contains images and diagrams to aid with understanding.

 ### [Demonstration/Results](/demonstration.md)
-Contains videos of demonstrations of our prcess.
+Contains videos of demonstrations of our prcess along with tables of the data we collected.

 ### [GitHub Repository](https://github.com/alecstem/2022-REU-on-Smart-UAVs)
-View source code at the repository.
+View our source code at the repository.